domalab/ha-actronair-neo/info.md

 1. Check that your credentials are correct.
 2. Ensure your ActronAir Neo system is online and accessible.
 3. Check the Home Assistant logs for any error messages.
-4. If you encounter a bug, please report it on our GitHub issues page.
+4. If you encounter a bug, please report it on our [GitHub issues page](https://github.com/domalab/ha-actronair-neo/issues).

 ## Contributing

 Contributions to this integration are welcome.
 Please fork the repository and submit a pull request with your changes.
+Make sure to follow the contribution guidelines.

 ## License